 Over the years I have found a key element that can drive the success of your business more than anything else is effective hiring.
-And according to a study by Harvard Business Review, as much as 80% of employee turnover stems from bad hiring decisions.
+And according to a study by Harvard Business Review, as much as 80 percent of employee turnover stems from bad hiring decisions.

 When it comes to hiring, it takes time and practice to learn how to streamline the process and find the right candidate for the job.
 It’s important to not only make sure your candidate is qualified but also is a great cultural fit who is bought into your vision.

 - Conduct the initial interview.
-This call will be the first impression you have of each candidate and will provide you better insight into whether or not they could be a fit for your team.
-In fact, 33% of recruiters say that they know whether they will hire someone with the first 90 seconds.
-(Twin Employment & Training.)
-To attract top talent, be sure to clearly outline the entire interview process – how long each step will take, when they will hear from you, and what they will need to do for each interview.
+This call will be the first impression you have of each candidate and will provide you better insight into whether they could be a fit for your team.
+In fact, 33 percent of recruiters say that they know whether they will hire someone within the first 90 seconds (Twin Employment & Training).
+To attract top talent, be sure to clearly outline the entire interview process: how long each step will take, when they will hear from you, and what they will need to do for each interview.
 Use this time on the initial call to explain the benefits you offer, the company culture, and vision of the team.

-- Follow up Interviews.
+- Follow-up Interviews.
 Your top candidates will then need to be interviewed by the other internal employees you want to include in the process.
-This is a great time to get a clearer understanding of the character of potential hires as they could answer more candidly to someone that they consider a peer.
+This is a great time to get a clearer understanding of the character of potential hires, as they might answer more candidly to someone that they consider a peer.
 One tool that can be especially helpful at this stage in the process is personality or strengths assessment tests.
-These tests can help provide insight into the candidate – how they learn, respond to various situations, and engage with others.
+These tests can help provide insight into the candidate: how they learn, respond to various situations, and engage with others.

 - Negotiating the Job Offer.
 Once you have made your final selection, now is the time to make the job offer.
 When you make the offer, clearly review the benefits, the salary, title of the position, path for growth, and a deadline to hear back.
 As you negotiate, keep in mind that a bit of flexibility on your end could go a long way in hiring top talent who will be engaged and excited about the opportunity to work for you.